-- 3.2.3 Item 203: Number of months operated during the reference year: The number of months should be given in whole number.
-Here, month means a continuous block of 30 days, including scheduled holidays. - 3.2.4 Items 204 and 205: Number of hours the enterprise normally worked in a day: Self-explanatory.
+3.2.3 Item 203: Number of months operated during the reference year: The number of months should be given in whole number.
+Here, month means a continuous block of 30 days, including scheduled holidays.

+3.2.4 Items 204 and 205: Number of hours the enterprise normally worked in a day: Self-explanatory.
 In these items, normal working hours in a day within the reference month/year, including days spent on maintenance of machinery will be reported.
-In item 204, such working hours may be arrived at by considering all the days during the reference year (for seasonal enterprises, days belonging to operating months only), while for item 205, days within the reference month will be considered to get the required number of hours. - 3.2.5 Item 206: Mixed activity: Code will be 1 for mixed activity and 2 otherwise.
-If the response is 1, care must be taken to fill up item 201 (as per instructions in paragraph 3.0.3 above). - 3.2.6 Item 207: Type of ownership: The definition of different types of ownership and corresponding codes are:
+In item 204, such working hours may be arrived at by considering all the days during the reference year (for seasonal enterprises, days belonging to operating months only), while for item 205, days within the reference month will be considered to get the required number of hours.

+3.2.5 Item 206: Mixed activity: Code will be 1 for mixed activity and 2 otherwise.
+If the response is 1, care must be taken to fill up item 201 (as per instructions in paragraph 3.0.3 above).

+3.2.6 Item 207: Type of ownership: The definition of different types of ownership and corresponding codes are:

 Type of ownership Description Code

 Proprietary Here, an individual is the sole owner of the Male - 1

 enterprise.
 Female - 2

+It means relation between persons who have Persons from the same

-agreed to share the profits of a business carried Persons from the same
+Partnership ladrood to share the protits of a business carried

-Partnership I DOLISADOLO - 3

-rai theisinp Persons from different
+Persons from different

 households - 4